noahehall/theBookOfNoah/_javascript.md

   - web sockets: a persistent connection to a server
   - sourcemaps: tell the browser to convert line and column offsets 'for' exceptions thrown in the bundle file back into the offsets and filenames of the original sources.
   - transpilation: ES6 > Babel > ES5
+  - metaprogrammaning: all about the underlying mechanics of the language, rather than “high level” data modelling or business logic.
+If programming can be described as “making programs”, metaprogramming could be described as “making programs making programs”
+    + Code Generation, aka eval & friends -
+    + Reflection - finding out about and adjusting the structure and semantics of your application
+      + Functions:
+        - Function#name
+        - Function#length
+        - Function#bind
+        - Function#call
+        - Function#apply.
+      + Object.getOwnProperties (As an aside,
+    + Introspection: Reflection tools that don’t alter code, but instead gather information about it are often called

 # promises and asynchronous code
   - aynchronous: statements occur in multiple timelines, in an unknown order irregardless of how they are defined in code